CMSgov/redhat-enterprise-linux-8-stig-baseline/README.md

 ### Tags

-We don't use a specific current or latest tag.
+This profile does not use a specific 'current' or 'latest' tag.
 The current/latest tag for the profile and repository will always be the latest major tag of the benchmark.
-For example, if `v1.12.3` is the latest Benchmark release from the STIG author, then the tag `v1.12` will point to the `v1.12.3` release of the code.
+For example, if `version 1, release 12` is the latest Benchmark release from the STIG author, then the tag `v1.12` will point to the `v1.12.3` release of the code.

 #### Major Version Tags

 Major tags point to the latest patch release of the benchmark.
 For example, `v1.3` and `v1.3.0` represent the first release of the Red Hat Enterprise Linux 8 STIG V1R3 Benchmark.
-The `v1.12.{z}` tag(s) would represent the V1R12 Benchmark releases as we find bugs, fixes, or general improvements to the testing profile.
+The `v1.12.{z}` tag(s) represents the V1R12 Benchmark releases as we find bugs, fixes, or general improvements to the testing profile.
 This tag will point to its `v{x}r{y}.{z}` counterpart.

 ### Patch Releases

 The latest patch release always points to the major release for the profile.

-For example, after releasing `v1.12.0`, we will point `v1.12` to that patch release: `v1.12.0`.
+For example, after releasing `v1.12.0`, we point `v1.12` to that patch release: `v1.12.0`.
 When an issue is found, we will fix, tag, and release `v1.12.1`.
 We will then 'move' the `v1.12` tag so that it points to tag `v1.12.1`.
 This way, your pipelines can choose if they want to pin on a specific release of the InSpec profile or always run 'current'.

 ## Updates, Releases & Submitting PRs to the Profile